pachyderm/pachyderm/doc/docs/2.1.x/getting_started/local_installation.md

 ## NOTEBOOKS USERS: Install Pachyderm JupyterLab Mount Extension

 !!!
 Note
-      You do not need to have a local Pachyderm CE or Enterprise instance running to install Pachyderm JupyterLab Mount Extension.
-However, you will need a running cluster to connect your Mount Extension to.
+      You do not need a local Pachyderm CE or Enterprise instance running to install Pachyderm JupyterLab Mount Extension.
+However, **you need a running cluster to connect your Mount Extension to**; therefore, we recommend that you [install Pachyderm locally](#local-installation) first.

 - To install [JupyterHub and the Mount Extension](../../how-tos/jupyterlab-extension/#pachyderm-jupyterlab-mount-extension){target=_blank} on your local cluster,  run the following commands.
 You will be using our default [`jupyterhub-ext-values.yaml`](https://github.com/pachyderm/pachyderm/blob/master/etc/helm/examples/jupyterhub-ext-values.yaml){target=_blank}: